An Amendment needs to be processed against a Purchase Order in the following situations:

 1. How To Create an Amendment

 There aren't links for amendments on the KFS Main Menu as there are for the other documents.
 Go to the Document Search screen, and do a search for the Purchase Order (PO) or Purchase Agreement (PA).
 There will be an AMEND button at the bottom of the Order or Agreement.
-Any KFS user can process an amendment.
+Any KFS user with a Purchasing User role can process an amendment.
 On your amendment, add a note indicating what you are changing (e.g. adding an additional printer, changing account, etc.) This information is helpful for the document approvers/reviewers.

-If processing an amendment against a Purchase Order, the amendment should be processed and fully approved BEFORE the Payment Request is processed, in order to ensure that the data on the Payment Request document is accurate.
+If processing an amendment against a Purchase Order, the amendment should be processed and fully approved BEFORE the Payment Request document is processed, in order to ensure that the data on the Payment Request document is accurate.

 2. When Don't I Need to Do an Amendment?